Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

    }
  }
 ```
-You can refer this documentation for Subnet.

-Terraform AWS Subnet Resource

-As we know, when we create a Virtual Private Network, resources inside any subnet do not have internet access by default.
+5] As we know, when we create a Virtual Private Network, resources inside any subnet do not have internet access by default.
 So now, we will create an Internet Gateway.

 aws_3_igw.tf